MTG/saraga/README.md

 That's it, scripts are ready to use.

-# Scripts
+# Scripts and Notebooks
+The following notebooks are available to interact with the collections.
+The primary purpose of the notebooks is to provide examples to download different data and metadata available in the collections.
+The notebooks also provide some basic illustrative examples to interact with the data collections for analysis.

 * **[dataset_statistics.ipynb](scripts/dataset_statistics.ipynb)** : to get dataset counts of metadata fields and files in the dataset
 * **[concept_statistics.ipynb](scripts/concept_statistics.ipynb)** : to get dataset counts of mbids (recordings) linked with each metadata field
 * **[download_by_filtering.ipynb](scripts/download_by_filtering.ipynb)** : to filter the dataset using metadata fields and associated file types, and subsequently download the filtered dataset
 * **[download_in_bulk.ipynb](scripts/download_in_bulk.ipynb)** : to download the entire dataset at once.

 # Glossary

-* MBID : MusicBrain identifier for the recording
+* MBID : MusicBrainz identifier for the recording
 * slug : An identifier for a concept (file or metadata)

 ### Tradition slug